M-Files/Developer-Portal/Frameworks/Vault-Application-Framework/Logging/index.md

 In on-premises implementations this is to to a `Logs` directory inside the Windows temporary folder, e.g. `C:\Windows\Logs\`.
 Inside this folder it will create a folder with the GUID of the vault, within that a folder with the GUID of the application, within that a folder with the GUID of the server ID, and within that it will create text files according to the configured log rotation/archival settings (e.g. `C:\Windows\Temp\logs\2722f9ab-b96b-4db5-b1a1-8e0618d289b7\6502bb5f-a696-4faa-848a-3f7d5847e00b\f8063303-4501-44b1-8f92-8441959263b3\current.log`).

 In M-Files Cloud implementations this is to a persistent storage location.
+Note that files in this storage location may be removed by operational processes such as service breaks, or archived due to size or age.
+For this reason logs should be considered as temporary and transient, not for long-term use.

 The default log target additionally copies the `appdef.xml` file from the vault application into the log location.
 This can be used to more easily identify the application that the logs are for.
 {:.note}